 Go back to that abusive relationship, that failed relationship, the person who said something to you so hurtful that you allowed him or her to damage your self-esteem for years.

-Remember that moment when you felt confident, secure, and loved for you, and for your body.
 Knowing is important and the first step to making any positive change.
-You might be strong enough to make changes on your own, or you might cho
+You might be strong enough to make changes on your own, or you might need to seek help.

 You only have one body.